helixyte/everest/README.rst

  * A Flex client (distributed separately; see https://github.com/cenix/everest-flex).

-:mod:`everest` comes complete with a tutorial and a demo application.
+`everest` comes complete with a tutorial and a demo application.
 Code quality is strictly controlled using continuous integration, pylint and 100% test coverage.